holodeck-b2b/file-backend/README.md

 </ebmsMessage>
 ```
 ### Notify
-As _Signal Messages_ do not contain business data the notify operation only writes a XML document with the meta-data to a file.
-Similar to last two options of the the deliver operation for _User Messages_ the XML document contains a copy of the ebMS header with the difference being the root element which is either `eb:Messaging` or the custom `ebmsMessage`.
+As _Signal Messages_ do not contain business data the notify operation only writes an XML document with the meta-data to a file.
+Similar to the last two options of the the deliver operation for _User Messages_ the XML document contains a copy of the ebMS header with the difference being the root element which is either `eb:Messaging` or the custom `ebmsMessage`.
 When a _Receipt_ is notified to the back-end the content of the `eb:Receipt` element is replaced with a `ReceiptChild` element that contains the qualified name of the first element of the original content.
 The `ReceiptChild` element is defined in its own namespace _http://holodeck-b2b.org/schemas/2015/08/delivery/ebms/receiptchild_ (see [this XML Schema](src/main/resources/xsd/delivery_rcpt_child.xsd))
 Since the meta-data document used for submissions is tailored specifically to _User Messages_ it cannot be used for the notify operation.
 **Example for Receipt:**
 ```xml